Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

 "unspecified" QoS clamp, which is slightly higher so that performance cores will be engaged.

-Use `utils/build.py` to run the build with Python3 in a `screen`.
+Use one of the provided `build_runner.py` scripts to run the builds with Python3 in a `screen`.
 It will produce a log at `LOG_PATH`.

     python3 -m venv env
     source env/bin/active
     pip3 install schedule pytz

+Then, to start the software builds on kjohnson3:

+    python3 BBS/3.22/bioc/kjohnson3/build_runner.py

+The script will take care of starting the software builds daily from Sunday to Friday on kjohnson3.

+To start the book builds on kjohnson3:

-    python3 BBS/utils/build.py
+    python3 BBS/3.22/books/kjohnson3/build_runner.py

+The script will take care of starting the book builds on Mondays, Wednesdays, and Fridays on kjohnson3.

 See https://github.com/Bioconductor/BBS/issues/387 for details troubleshooting on kjohnson3.